Hobbes74/XCOM-Terrain-Pack/README.md

 * TUNDRAMOUNT
 * TUNDRAPOLAR
-* TUNDRAPLANE (adapted Crashed Plane TFTD terrain) Terrains that were converted/combined from original UFO/TFTD terrains by author to OpenXCom.
+* TUNDRAPLANE (adapted Crashed Plane TFTD terrain)

+Terrains that were converted/combined from original UFO/TFTD terrains by author to OpenXCom.

+* Geoscape.dat
+New Geospace globe, regions, countries and textures

 Luke83
 * EXPANDEDTERROR

 New OpenXCom terrain for Terror Sites.

 MKSheppard
-* Geoscape cities and and Country Zones
+* Geoscape cities, countries and Country Zones

-Taken from his Improved Nations mod and expanded by Hobbes.
+Taken from the Improved Nations mod and expanded by Hobbes.

 Nachtwolf
 * DAWN CITY

 General design with Hobbes and artwork with Voller.

 Twilight Owl
 * AIRFIELD

 Originally developed for UFO2000, converted to OpenXCom format by Hobbes.

 Voller
 * DAWN CITY

 Artwork for original UFO2000 terrain, together with Nachtwolf.

 Volutar
 * Geoscape.dat

-From his Improved Globe mod and expanded by Hobbes.
+From his Improved Globe mod and expanded by Hobbes as ImprovedGlobe.dat.

 Wiseman
 * DOWNTOWN

 Originally developed for UFO2000, converted to OpenXCom format by Hobbes as DOWNTOWNURBAN.

 XOps
 * DESERTTEMPLE
 * JUNGLETEMPLE

 Additional artwork for adapted/Combined UFO/TFTD terrains to OXC.

 TERRAIN PACK GENERAL CREDITS
 ----------------------------
 Hobbes
-* Lead Developer and new Geospace regions, countries and textures Falko
+* Lead Developer
+Falko
 * Creator of the OXC Tools website
 Supsuper